Please refer to "Regulations Regarding International Students Undertaking Studies in Taiwan" released by the Ministry of Education (MOE):

 Proof of Chinese proficiency

-Applicants who were previously nationals of the Republic of China must provide a Permit Certificate for Nationality Loss.
-The loss of nationality permitted by the Ministry of the Interior must have occurred at least 8 years ago.
+Applicants who were previously nationals of the Republic of China must provide certificates of loss of nationality that are approved by the Ministry of the Interior for a minimum of 8 years.

 - Other documents required by departments